Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You had ankle surgery.
 This surgery is performed for a variety of reasons.
 You and your doctor discussed your condition and the surgery before the procedure.
 Here are instructions that will help you care for your ankle when you are at home.

-Plan to stay on the first floor of your home as much as possible for the first week after the surgery.
+Plan to stay on the first floor of your home as much as possible for the first week or two after the surgery.

 Arrange your household to keep the items you need handy.